jajcayn/pygpso/README.md

 ## Final notes
 When you encounter a bug or have any idea for an improvement, please open an issue and/or contact me.

-When using this package in publications, please cite the original Jonathan's paper as
+When using this package in publications, please cite the original Jonathan's paper for the methodology as
 ```bibtex
 @article{hadida2018bayesian,
   title={Bayesian Optimisation of Large-Scale Biophysical Networks},